AgonConsole8/agon-docs/docs/vdp/Buffered-Commands-API.md

 Many of the commands accept an offset within a buffer.
 An offset is typically a 16-bit value, however as buffers can be larger than 64kb an "advanced" offset mode is provided.
 This advanced mode allows for offsets to be specified as 24-bit values, and also provides for a mechanism to refer to individual blocks within a buffer.
 When this mode is used, the offset is sent as 3 bytes in little-endian order.
 If the top bit of an advanced offset is set, this indicates that _following_ the offset value there will be a 16-bit block number, with the remaining 23-bit offset value to be applied as an offset within the indicated block.
 Using block offsets can be useful for modifying commands within buffers, as using block offsets can make identifying where parameters are placed within commands much easier to work out.

-At this time the VDP Buffered Commands API does not send any messages back to MOS to indicate the status of a command.
-This will likely change in the future, but that may require changes to agon-mos to support it.
+At this time the VDP Buffered Commands API does not send any messages back to MOS to indicate the status of a command, or support a mechanism for sending contents of buffers back to MOS.
+This will likely change in the future, but that will require changes to agon-mos to support it.

 ## Command 0: Write block to a buffer